 Outside to both the front and the rear of the property there are very small courtyards, both with a table and chairs.
 There is a portable BBQ in the cupboard for guests to use if weather permits.

-The garden of the property is across the lane, accessed by steps and a gate.
+The garden of the property, which you may use if you wish, but entirely at you own risk, is across the lane, accessed by steps and a gate.
 Although narrow and steep, the view from the top is worth the trouble, and there is a table and seating where you can enjoy a meal, a glass of wine or a cup of coffee.

 View from the garden